mharen/mharen.github.io/_posts/2009/2009-07-11-bringing-some-gmail-archive-love-to.md

 Create the folder in red (*1_Archive*) under your inbox or change the code to refer to your folder of choice.

-Sign the certificate by choosing *Tools &gt; Digital Signature &gt; Choose*:
+Sign the certificate by choosing *Tools > Digital Signature > Choose*: